 MTS has special capabilities for tracking Government Furnished Equipment (GFE) and Customer owned materials.
 With the Project option, it can also track materials on separate projects and keep them separated.

-The major benefit of MTS is that inventory can be tracked in real-time at multiple geographic locations including in warehouses, stock rooms, construction sites, manufacturing plants, and field maintenance sites.
+The major benefit of MTS is that materials can be tracked in real-time at multiple geographic locations including in warehouses, stock rooms, construction sites, manufacturing plants, and field maintenance sites.

 Another major feature is the ability to track parts having different lengths and widths and attributes such as color using a common parts number.
 This enables the tracking of offcut materials, as well as dramatically reducing the item master records that need to be setup.